mvolkmann/MyUnixEnv/notes/Go04-StandardLibrary.md

 Future articles will cover concurrency, reflection, solutions to common tasks, modules, testing, and the future of Go.

-## Standard Library

-### Builtins
+## Builtins

-The builtin constants, variables, and functions provided by Go are listed as being in the standard library package "builtin" for documentation purposes but no such package actually exists.
+The builtin constants, variables, types, and functions provided by Go are listed as being in the standard library package "builtin" for documentation purposes but no such package actually exists.